 That’s right, the best mouser cat is probably sitting at your local shelter waiting to be adopted.
 Although every kitty deserves a pampered life indoors, there are many strays (some even semi-feral) that would love nothing more than to keep mice out of the barn.
 Talk to the volunteers at your local shelter or rescue for suggestions on which kitties may be perfect for the mouser life.

 Polydactyl cats have extra toes on one or more of their paws.
-And because of these extra toes, they are top-notch mousers, climbing higher and faster than their regular feline brethren.
+And because of these extra toes, they are top-notch mousers, climbing higher and faster and perhaps having better balance than their non-polydactyl peers.
+Polydactylism is seen more often in certain breeds (also known for their mouser abilities), including the Maine Coon cat, Highlander cat, and Pixie-bob cat.

-American Shorthair cats are thought to be descendants of the felines that came over with colonists on the Mayflower and more.
-These ancestors kept the ships free of vermin.
+American Shorthair cats are thought to be descendants of the felines that came over with colonists on the Mayflower, or perhaps even earlier.
+These ancestors kept ships free of vermin, then continued their work by ridding pests from barns and homes in the colonies.
+Eventually they were invited to stay inside with their families, and today are one of the most popular cat breeds in the U.S.

 Norwegian Forest Cat

-Norwegian Forest Cats are natural hunters and climbers.
+With muscular bodies and large paws, Norwegian Forest cats are natural hunters and climbers.
 These gentle giants are said to have traveled with the Vikings, keeping their ships and villages free of vermin.
+Today’s Norwegian Forest cat still loves hunting and making their home into a playhouse.
+(After all, these longhaired cats' ancestors were said to climb sheer rock with ease.)

 The partially hairless, werewolf-looking Lykoi cats are derivatives of feral cats.
-As such, they have retained their strong prey drive, and love stalking people and other animals.
+As such, they have retained their strong prey drive, and love to (harmlessly) stalk people.
+They’ll hunt small animals and aren’t typically indoor pets.
+If you’re lucky enough to come across a Lykoi cat, enjoy their haunting looks and allow them to thrive in the wild where they are usually happiest.